 These days, everyone appreciates a good deal.
-Which is exactly why big box club stores like Costco, BJ’s, and Sam’s Club are more popular than ever.
-One of the ways these stores are able to cut down on cost?
-By eliminating excess packing material, waste, and handling costs.
+That’s exactly why big-box club stores like Sam’s Club and Costco are more popular than ever.
+One of the ways these stores are able to cut down on costs?
+By eliminating excess packing material and waste, and handling costs.
 This means they have much stricter requirements than other shops when it comes to packaging.

-Wondering what it takes to get your product packaged and into these warehouse giants?
+Wondering what it takes to create a Sam’s Club style display design and get your product packaged and into these warehouse giants?
+What about a Costco display design?
 Check out some basics on club store packaging requirements to get some helpful hints about how to keep it creative and follow the guidelines.

 Know the Rules

 Each club store’s display and packaging requirements are specific, and often changing.
 It is important to understand what restrictions apply to each retail chain.
 For more information and to get the latest specifications, please contact us.

 Strategies for Packaging for Club Stores